 "Up until very recently.
 He took some time off for the birth of his son."

 Mai's mouth dropped open.
 "What?
 Lin-san had a son?"
 She stuck out her lower lip, sullen with the news.
 "I didn't hear about that.
-I didn't even know there was someone he was interested in, let alone possibly having a child with."
+I didn't even know there was someone in his life he was interested in, let alone possibly having a child with."

 "He married two years ago," Naru gazed at her calmly and she squirmed under his gaze.
 "You didn't keep in contact with anyone, did you?
 Takigawa and Matsuzaki would have known.
 Hara, as well."